First Russian circumnavigation: The unsuccessful embassy to Japan

-Japanese authorities sent translators of the lowest rank to conduct negotiations, who demanded the same ceremonial as for Dutch.
-Krusenstern, Rezanov, merchant Shemelin depicted arguments regarding whom and how many times to bow.
-Levenstern drew Japanese authorities clarifying types of bowings.
-Japanese could not understand the reason why Russians resented, assuming that they should obey common rules and follow the example of Dutch.
-Storms frayed the Nadezhda, and the vessel desperately needed repair works.
+Japanese authorities sent translators of the lowest rank to conduct negotiations, who demanded the same ceremonial as the Dutch.
+Krusenstern, Rezanov, and merchant Shemelin depicted arguments regarding whom and how many times to bow.
+Levenstern drew Japanese authorities to clarify the types of bowings.
+Japanese could not understand why Russians resented, assuming that they should obey common rules and follow the example of the Dutch.
+Storms frayed the Nadezhda, and the vessel desperately needed repair work.
 The crew even had to agree to disarm the ship and put the whole stock of gunpowder in the Japanese arsenal; they took all the guns and several anchors.
-Only after small bargaining with the local officials, the crew was allowed to keep the swords, and the honour guard – guns.
+Only after small bargaining with the local officials the crew was allowed to keep the swords and the honour guard – guns.
 Rezanov preached self-humiliation to the crew before the Japanese authorities, but he, answering questions from the Japanese side, behaved arrogantly and aroused many suspicions.
 As a result, the sloop was transferred to the internal raid in Nagasaki only on November 9 – in a month after the arrival.
 Due to the extreme restraint of the ambassador, only on December 17 the team was allowed to go ashore.
 Rezanov was provided with a house and warehouses in Megasaki (street Umegasaki), while the sloop was put for a repair works in Kibati.
 The ambassador's house was rounded with a bamboo fence, and more resembled a prison.
 Rezanov, after a year of travelling in extreme conditions when his authority was constantly disputed, did not have a desire and strength to follow Japanese and European vision on diplomatic representation.
 He constantly scolded his retinue, cursed with translators, and each of his steps was recorded and reported to higher authorities.
 There were also incidents of another kind: when women were delivered to the embassy, Rezanov complained that locals use teeth blackening.
 Authorities resented him, and said that "Russians have the same tastes as Dutch".